Is it scholarly?

 You can search through a global database of theses (Master's programs) and dissertations (PhD programs).
 Keep these tips in mind!

-This database isn't great at sorting your search results by relevance, so stick to broad topics, and try an Advanced Search to limit by subject.
-For example, here are the results for displacement when you limit to Fine Arts
+This database isn't great at sorting your search results by relevance, so stick to broad topics, and read the Abstract/Details first to see what's relevant.

 Porter Campus